fiinix/fiinix.github.io/_posts/2017/may/2017-05-21-that-story-on-drury-lane.md

 layout: post
 title: "That Story on Drury Lane"
 date: 2017-05-21 T 20:00
-tags : [Writing, "A Rainy Night on Drury Lane", Fiction, Noir, "Short Story", Humour]
+tags : [Writing, "A Rainy Night on Drury Lane"]
-category: personal
+category: Creative
 excerpt: "In which I manage to put the final touches to A Rainy Night on Drury Lane and release it.
 For free!"
 color: "#15001f"
 color2: "#e69d00"